shalecraig/shalecraig.github.io/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)
+Shale is a Software Engineer.

+He likes riding his bicycle, and tapping keys on his keyboard.

+From time-to-time, you'll see him hanging out in MC, DC, or E5.
+Hopefully that'll happen a lot less after he graduates.

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)
+You can find the source code for this website at [github.com/shalecraig/shalecraig.github.io](https://github.com/shalecraig/shalecraig.github.io).